Elinor Smith: Later years

 The Great Depression scrubbed her hopes of a non-stop solo trans-Atlantic flight in a Lockheed Vega, though she continued for several years to be a prominent stunt flyer, performing numerous fund-raisers for the homeless and needy.
 In 1934, Smith became the third person—and first woman—to be pictured on a Wheaties box.

 Smith married New York State legislator and attorney Patrick H. Sullivan, nephew of Tammany leader Timothy "Big Tim" Sullivan.
 She kept flying for a while after their 1933 marriage, but once she had a child she retired from flying and spent over 20 years as a suburban housewife, ultimately bearing and raising four children.

 Sullivan died in 1956, and Smith returned to the air.
 Her membership in the Air Force Association allowed her to pilot the Lockheed T-33 jet trainer and to take up C-119s for paratroop maneuvers.
 In March 2000 at the Ames Research Center, Moffett Federal Airfield, California, as the pilot with an all-woman crew, she took on NASA's Space Shuttle vertical motion simulator, and became the oldest pilot to succeed in a simulated shuttle landing.
 In April 2001, at the age of 89, she flew an experimental C33 Raytheon AGATE, Beech Bonanza at Langley Air Force Base, Virginia.
+In 2001, she received the Elder Statesman Award from the National Aeronautic Association.

 Smith died on March 19, 2010, in Palo Alto, California.

-In popular culture

-In the documentary Obit, the lone keeper of The New York Times ' morgue files shows off an "advance" obituary prepared in 1931 for Smith, who the Times believed might die in a plane crash.
-When she died in 2010, age 98, her advance informed the obit desk almost 80 years after it was written.